Ngina07/delani-studio/README.md

 ## Known Bugs
 This code has no known bugs
 ## Technologies Used
-{This webpage was created using HTML and CSS, Bootstrap and JavaScript language }
+This webpage was created using HTML and CSS, Bootstrap and JavaScript language as well as jquery library
 ## Support and contact details
 In the event any issue arises while using the webpage feel free to contact me through my email address, phillis.njoroge@strathmore.edu.
 Any and all contributions to the code are highly encouraged and appreciated
 ### License